Resources and Reading Materials for Trauma Recovery

 Dr. Shapiro provides readers with a comprehensive overview of Eye Movement Desensitization and Reprocessing therapy, including its history, development, clinical applications, and the research that supports its effectiveness.
 In addition, she includes step-by-step instructions on how to use the various techniques associated with EMDR and provides a variety of case studies to demonstrate their efficacy.
 While some readers may be intimidated by the scientific language used throughout the book, Dr. Shapiro’s clear explanations make it accessible to all readers regardless of their background knowledge of this topic.

-The book is a valuable resource for anyone looking to understand and work through past traumas, as well as for mental health providers who are interested in using EMDR therapy with their clients.
+The book is a valuable resource for anyone looking to understand and work through past traumas, as well as for mental health providers who are interested in using EMDR for complex trauma with their clients.
 Dr. Shapiro’s thoughtful explanations and step-by-step guidance make it easy for readers to get started on their journey of healing.
 In addition, she discusses the importance of finding a qualified EMDR therapist and offers tips on how to find one.

 Using These Books In Your Own Life